dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.6.3 fixes minor bugs and includes some minor improvements.
+Version 3.6.4 includes an important bug fix that affected deposit fees from CoinPayments, plus some more improvements.

 == Donating ==